Pacific / Environment

 "It is overwhelming and at the same time we know how to do it," she said.

-Rechberger said most national governments don't allow for community-based MPAs.
+Rechberger said most national governments don't allow for community based MPAs.

-The study argues MPAs should be implemented as a private business, and managed by shareholders, including fishers and tourism operators.
+The study argues MPAs should be implemented as a private business, managed by shareholders, including fishers and tourism operators.

 "There's dive tourism inside the reserve and then the spillover replenishes the fisheries outside," Rechberger said.

-"If those stakeholders got together and figured out the timing of that replenishment, both would benefit and there's bridge financing, like philanthropy available."
+"If those stakeholders got together and figured out the timing of that replenishment both would benefit and there's bridge financing, like philanthropy available."

 "There is bottom trawling in some coastal marine reserves.